Did you know that chickens can produce over 24 distinct sounds/calls?

-Every now and then you will hear a startled peep/squawk – usually, someone has been pecked or something surprised them.
+You will hear a startled peep/squawk now and then – usually, someone has been pecked, or something surprised them.

 You will hear this sound from adult birds’ too – almost like ‘what was that?’

-A mother hen calling her chicks to food uses a series of ‘tuk, tuk, tukking’ noises similar to a rooster.
-This alerts the chick to a tasty morsel, to encourage eating it she will pick it up and drop it a few times until the chick gets the idea.
+A mother calling her chicks to food uses a series of ‘tuk, tuk, tukking’ noises similar to a rooster.
+This alerts the chick to a tasty morsel.
+To encourage eating it, she will pick it up and drop it a few times until the chick gets the idea.

 There really is no such thing!

-Although some birds may not be as vocal as others, they all ‘talk’.
-The shyer birds will not talk as much as those higher up the pecking order, but if you make the effort to spend some time with them, they usually do talk.
+Although some birds may not be as vocal as others, they all ‘talk.’
+The shyer birds will not talk as much as those higher up the pecking order, but if you make an effort to spend some time with them, they usually do talk.

-Chickens can get depressed but it is usually over an event in her life.
-Maybe she had to be isolated for a while – as a social creature this is traumatic for her.
-This is the main reason that I don’t separate a hen from the flock unless it is absolutely necessary.
+Chickens can get depressed, but it is usually over an event in her life.
+Maybe she had to be isolated for a while – as a social creature, this is traumatic for her.

 Another event that can lead to depression or withdrawal is a death of a favorite flock-mate.